Anu-techy/India-s-Trade-Analysis-in-PowerBI/README.md

 ### 📌 **Project Overview**

-This project explores India’s international trade dynamics (2000–2023), focusing on trade deficits, key commodities, and external economic indicators.
+This project explores India’s international trade dynamics (2000–2023) by employing advance data analytic techniques to uncover overall trade patterns influencing the trade deficit.
 The goal is to provide actionable insights for policymakers, businesses, and stakeholders by analyzing imports, exports, FDI inflows, and global competitiveness.